Lexanspe/ShinoaBot/README.md

-# ShinoaBot
+# DiscordBotWithTenor
-I'm making a discord bot using discord.js
+Sending Tenor gif with using discord.js